 ‘Is Flock a good fit for me?’

 The audio and video conferencing is available via integration with the FreeConference app.
 Since 2018 Ryver is not a free tool anymore.
 As Ryver CEO Pat Sullivan explained, the company started charging its users because the app became ‘mission-critical for most customers’.
-Unlike many (I would even say most) team chat tools, it charges for a team – not per user.
+Unlike many (I would even say most) group chat apps, it charges for a team – not per user.

 Supported platforms: